HabtamuArgeta/HabtamuArgeta/README.md

    <img src="http://github-readme-streak-stats.herokuapp.com?user=HabtamuArgeta&theme=prussian&hide_border=true" alt="[YOUR_ALT]"/>
  </a>

+ I am proficient in
+- HTML
+- CSS
+- JavaScript
+- Git Version Control
+- java

+Packages/libraries such as:
+- ReactJS
+- Nodes
+- w3.css

+Continuous deployment on
+- Wordpress

+The tools come and go, but some concepts are kept, that's where I keep my efforts.

 <!---
 HabtamuArgeta/HabtamuArgeta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.